 WTRIM

-Page • Wind Turbine Radar Interference Mitigation (WTRIM) This effort is aimed at solving deployment barriers for wind-energy systems by testing and evaluating mitigation methods which reduce or eliminate wind turbine effects on radar systems.
-This effort includes collaboration with industry, five government organizations (DOE, DOD, DHS, DOT-FAA, and NOAA) and two...
+Page • Wind Turbine Radar Interference Mitigation (WTRIM) The Wind Turbine Radar Interference Mitigation project, or WTRIM, is aimed at solving deployment barriers for wind-energy systems by testing and evaluating mitigation methods which reduce or eliminate wind turbine effects on radar systems.
+This effort includes collaboration with industry; five government organizations, including...

 Yuliya Preger